Dynamics of hyperbolic correspondences: First steps: recurrence near simple centres

-\subsection{Recurrence}
+\subsection{Recurrence.}

-A parameter $c$ is a \emph{centre} if $\mathbf{g}_c^n(0)=\{0\},$ for some $n>0.$ In particular, if there is only one infinite forward orbit of $0$ under $\mathbf{g}_c$ and this orbit is necessarily a cycle, then $c$ is a \emph{simple centre.}
+A forward orbit $(z_i)$ which is also a periodic sequence is called a \emph{cycle}. \emph{Centres} are those parameters $c$ for which every forward orbit of $0$ under $\mathbf{f}_c$ either escapes to $\infty$ or comes back to $0$ forming a cycle.
+More precisely, a parameter $c$ is a \emph{centre} if $\mathbf{g}_c^n(0) =\{0\},$ for some $n>0.$ In particular, if there is only one bounded forward orbit of $0$ under $\mathbf{f}_c$ and this orbit is necessarily a cycle, then $c$ is by definition a \hypertarget{st}{\emph{simple centre.}} (See the Introduction for examples of simple centres).